3 Ways to Find Column Index Number in Excel Vlookup

 All the column index numbers will come along according to their column names immediately.

-Alternative Method #1: Use the COLUMN Function to Find Column Index Number in Excel Vlookup
+Find Column Index Number in Excel Vlookup Using COLUMN Function

 In this method, I am going to show how can use find column index numbers by applying the COLUMN function.